backstage/backstage/plugins/splunk-on-call/README.md

 ## Overview

-This plugin displays Splunk On-Call information about an entity.
+This plugin displays Splunk On-Call, formerly VictorOps, information about an entity.

 There is a way to trigger an new incident directly to specific users or/and specific teams.